Project #1: Scripture Translation - FULLY FUNDED

 Many of our own pastors have also found this particular set of books to be extremely beneficial for shepherding our faith family here at Brook Hills.
 So, we are thrilled to be able to provide them to these pastors in East Asia.
 However, what excites us most is the potential fruit we could see from this effort.

 The total cost of this project is $90,000.
 To ensure it’s funding, we’ll need to give an additional $450,000 to the Roots & Reach Initiative, but because of how generous you’ve been already, we are currently a little over 25% toward this goal.
-If you add this amount to our initial goal of $350,000 for our Bible for the Baloch project, we as a faith family will fully fund this second special mission project once we hit a total of $800,000 given to Roots & Reach.
+If you add this amount to our initial goal of $350,000, we as a faith family will fully fund this second special mission project once we hit a total of $800,000 given to Roots & Reach.

 So, what can you do?
 First of all, pray.
 Pray for churches in East Asia, especially as they experience increased persecution from the government.
 Pray for the pastors of these churches to shepherd their people well.
 Pray for our friends at 9Marks as they prepare to freely distribute these resources through local partners.
-And pray for the Hui, and ask God to raise up from among the Han church brothers and sisters to carry the gospel to their unreached countrymen.
 Then, give.
 Give to the Roots & Reach Initiative, and together, let’s help build healthy churches in East Asia by equipping their pastors.

 Faith family, we are so encouraged by your faithfulness through the past year in so many ways, including in your generosity.
 As Pastor Matt shared last Sunday, when we combine what was given to the Global Offering with the “Reach” portion of our Roots & Reach Initiative, we all gave over $840,000 to spread the gospel through missions in our city and around the world.
 And that total doesn’t even include other giving like our Love Oliver initiative and the portions of our general budget set aside for City Ministries and Global Mission.